 ENGL U279.
 Survey of American Literature I (3) American poetry, drama, and prose from colonial times to 1865.
+ENGL U279/U379 will be offered concurrently.
+The reading and writing assignments for ENGL U379 will be longer and the standards for grading will be more demanding.
+Students may not receive credit for both courses.

 ENGL U280.
 Survey of American Literature II (3) American poetry, drama, and prose from 1866 to the present.
+ENGL U280/U380 will be offered concurrently.
+The reading and writing assignments for ENGL U380 will be longer and the standards for grading will be more demanding.
+Students may not receive credit for both courses.